 The first Lloyd's Supercenter was built in Wallkill, and then came the Galleria at Crystal Run and Orange Plaza.
 The section of Route 211 where all these shopping centers were built was dubbed the "Miracle Mile".
 It was a prime example of the birth of shopping centers.
 Actually even more shopping centers and big box stores have opened in Middletown over the years, making it even more convenient.

 Nowadays, the downtown area of Middletown is still lined with beautiful Victorian homes.
 Visitors to Middletown can enjoy seeing a film at the Paramount Movie Theater, or visit a children's museum called the Interactive Museum.
-You will find more ethnic businesses, especially compared to the surrounding suburbs, due to the higher percentage of minority residents in the city.
+You will find many ethnic businesses, especially compared to the surrounding suburbs, in the city.